 • 90% of businesses are engaged in digital initiatives, showcasing a widespread digital transformation priority.

-• 84% of businesses are exploring or currently using AI and machine learning for digital-first initiatives such as AI communication or implementing remote-first workspace.
+• 96% of CIOs have already deployed or plan to use AI and machine learning for digital-first initiatives such as AI communication or implementing a remote-first workspace within the next 24 months.

 Digital Transformation Market and Spending

 • 3.
-According to digital transformation reports from Grand View Research, professional services accounted for 74.8% of the market revenue in 2022.
+According to digital transformation reports from Grand View Research, the enterprise organization segment held over 51.6% of the market revenue in 2024.

 • 4.
 Based on deployment, the market is divided into three segments - hosted, cloud, and on-premise solutions.
-The latter held a significant market share of 51.1% in 2022.
+The hosted held a significant market share of 51.6% in 2024.

 • 5.
-North America led with a 43.2% revenue share in the digital transformation market in 2022.
-The main reasons behind this fact are different online payment modes (credit and debit cards, e-banking, e-wallets, mobile payments, etc.) and cloud computing technologies being adopted.
+North America led with a 43% revenue share in the digital transformation market in 2024.
+The main reasons for this are a well-developed IT infrastructure and significant investments in startups developing cutting-edge container solutions.

 • 6.
-The United States will own 35.8% of worldwide digital transformation spending in 2023.
-The Asia/Pacific region, with countries like Japan and China, will fall shortly behind with 33.5%.
-The Europe, Middle East, and Africa (EMEA) region will account for 26.8% of DX spending this year.
+The United States owned 32.2% of worldwide digital transformation revenue in 2024.
+The Asia/Pacific region, with countries like Japan and China, falls shortly behind with 23.7%.
+The European digital transformation market accounted for 23.3%, while the Middle East and Africa (MEA) region accounted for only 4.4% in 2024.

 • 8.
 Worldwide digital transformation spending is expected to reach $3.9 trillion by 2027, with a five-year CAGR of 16.1%.